ashdaily/turbocommerce/CONTRIBUTING.md

-- Please pick an issue or create a new one from [here](https://github.com/ashdaily/turbocommerce/issues).
+- Please pick any issue from list of [issues](https://github.com/ashdaily/turbocommerce/issues).
 - Create a branch based off master, `git checkout master && git pull && git checkout -b issue#1`
 - Raise a PR corresponding to the issue with branch name `issue#1` where 1 is the issue number.
 - Remember to add a test case.
 - Wait for travis to turn green and request a review to [ashdaily](https://github.com/ashdaily).